enjiushi/VulkanLearn/README.md

 # A Scene Viewer Rendered By Vulkan

 ## How To Build
-Just simply by using cmake and visual studio, typing "cmake . -G "Visual Studio [version] Win64"" and you're good to go.
-This project works only for windows for now.
-But it could be ported to other platforms potentially with touching only a few parts of code.
+This project works **ONLY FOR WINDOWS** for now.
+But it could be ported to other platforms potentially by touching only a few parts of code.
+ - **Install Vulkan SDK**
+	Visit [https://vulkan.lunarg.com/sdk/home](https://vulkan.lunarg.com/sdk/home), download sdk and install Vulkan SDK.
+You'll have "VK_SDK_PATH" automatically.
+ - **Install CMake**
+	 Visit [https://cmake.org/download/](https://cmake.org/download/), download and install CMake.
+ - **Generate Project**
+	Open command prompt, direct to the root of your local clone(E.g. "C:\VulkanLearn" for me), and type "Visual Studio [version] Win64".
+Open generated project and build.

 ## Introduction
 I created this project aiming to get familiar with Vulkan through varies common rendering technologies.
 It is also a minor engine that handles scene management and data to coordinate with underlay Vulkan and get things drawn on screen.
 I've already added a lot of functionalities helping to create a scene by a few lines of code.
 However, there's still a vast gap between this project and a common game engine, both in terms of utilities that helps to ease the work, and a UI editor to do things dynamically rather than code stuff and rebuild.